opendistro/for-elasticsearch-docs/docs/security/multi-tenancy.md

 `multitenancy.enabled` | Enables or disables multi-tenancy in Kibana.
 Default is true.
 `multitenancy.tenants.enable_global` | Enables or disables the global tenant.
 Default is true.
 `multitenancy.tenants.enable_private` | Enables or disables the private tenant.
 Default is true.
-`multitenancy.tenants.preferred` | Lets you change the order in the **Tenants** tab of Kibana.
+`multitenancy.tenants.preferred` | Lets you change ordering in the **Tenants** tab of Kibana.
 By default, the list starts with global and private (if enabled) and then proceeds alphabetically.
 You can add tenants here to move them to the top of the list.
 `multitenancy.enable_filter` | If you have many tenants, you can add a search bar to the top of the list.
 Default is false.